Kick Out the Jams: Legacy

-The album cover is briefly visible in the 1986 music video for "Don't Want to Know If You Are Lonely" by Hüsker Dü.

-In March 2005, Q magazine placed the song "Kick Out the Jams" at number 39 in its "100 Greatest Guitar Tracks" list.
+In March 2005, Q placed the song "Kick Out the Jams" at number 39 in its "100 Greatest Guitar Tracks" list.
 The same track was named the 65th best hard rock song of all time by VH1.

 "The MC5 were a mercurial band," remarked guitarist Wayne Kramer.
 "We were inconsistent.
 All of a sudden, this was the night.
 It was a lot of pressure for us to be under.
 I hear it every time I listen to the record.
 I hear me making clumsy mistakes on the guitar; I hear Dennis all over on the tempos; I hear Rob not quite in the perfect voice he was capable of."

+Tyler Kane of Paste wrote in 2018: "It might not have been until 1977 when punk rock became somewhat of a household term, but its foundation was set in 1969 with the Motor City Five's roaring arrival, Kick Out the Jams."

+Classic Rock wrote in 2021: "While many people would suggest albums from Deep Purple, Thin Lizzy, UFO and others, it’s arguable that Kick Out The Jams is the greatest live album of all time."

+In 2024, Ultimate Guitar called the album one of the greatest proto-punk albums.
+Staff writer Greg Prato wrote: "Few rockers have ever been bold enough to make their major label debut a live recording.
+But since the MC5 – short for 'Motor City 5' – was one of the most explosive and high-energy live acts of the era, it all made sense, especially after hearing the full-on assault of the album's opening title track from 1969."